hugocornellier/agelapse/README.md

 ## Overview

 **AgeLapse** automates the process of aligning face pictures and creating stabilized aging time-lapses, i.e. "photo-a-day" videos.
-The application runs natively on mobile (iOS and Android) and on desktop (MacOS and Windows).
+The application runs natively on desktop (MacOS, Windows, Linux) and on mobile (iOS and Android).

 ## Installation